| |

 • Authority Platform — maximizes recoverability

 Your correct decision depends on which failure you fear more: Downtime or Loss of control.
-To accurately model how this philosophical shift will impact your organization’s exact environment, explore our deterministic custom apps to calculate your operational ROI.
+To accurately model how this philosophical shift will impact your organization’s exact environment, explore our deterministic tools on the Engineering Workbench.

 Industry Context & Further Reading: